31 ways to improve employee engagement

 Align employee engagement initiatives with proven models

 You're not alone in exploring this subject.
 Numerous studies and statistics provide valuable insights into employee engagement from a scientific standpoint.
-In this article, we've summarized the most significant findings for you.
+In this article, we've summarised the most significant findings for you.

 Renowned thought leader David Zinger, as well as companies like Gallup, Cisco, and Aon Hewitt, have developed models that effectively structure initiatives and actions to enhance employee engagement.
 Rather than reinventing the wheel, we will introduce these well-established models first.
 Understanding them will be a solid foundation for developing your employee engagement plan.